 Lawyers Handling Your Seattle Tour Bus Crash

-We've seen them on the news.
-Whether it's a Northwestern Bus Liner plowing through the guard rail overlooking I-5, a Starliner Luxury Tour causing a pile up on the 520, or a Duck Tour bus striking a motorcyclist and running him over – mismanaged and mishandled tour buses are a genuine problem in Seattle.
+We’ve seen them on the news.
+Whether it’s a Northwestern bus liner plowing through the guardrail overlooking I-5, a Starliner Luxury Tour causing a pileup on the 520 or a Duck Tour bus striking a motorcyclist and running him or her over, mismanaged and mishandled tour buses are a genuine problem in Seattle.

-If you have been injured in a tour bus collision you may be entitled to compensation.
-Contact a lawyer at Pendergast Law for help.
+If you have been injured in a tour bus collision, you may be entitled to compensation.
+Contact an attorney at Pendergast Law Personal Injury Lawyers for help.

-At Pendergast Law, we don't wait for the adjustor's offers.
-We don't stand idly by as these reckless tour lines and their drivers walk away from tragedies they could have otherwise prevented.
-We dedicate every resource at our disposal into taking these people, and those that represent them, to task.
+At Pendergast Law, we don’t wait for the adjusters’ offers.
+We don’t stand idly by as these reckless tour lines and their drivers walk away from tragedies they could have otherwise prevented.
+We dedicate every resource at our disposal to taking these people and those who represent them to task.
 They have a responsibility to repair the damage that was done, and we will hold them accountable.

-We understand this and, fortunately, most tour bus companies do too.
+You may be thinking, ‘I can’t possibly go to trial.
+It’s just too hard right now.’
+We understand this, and, fortunately, most tour bus companies do, too.
 The smart businesses will settle long before stepping foot into a courtroom with us.
 However, should they persist in the denial of your claim, we will not hesitate to bring them before a judge.
-And while we fight for your compensation, you can take the time to recover at home.
+And, while we fight for your compensation, you can take the time to recover at home.

-At Pendergast Law, we've built our winning reputation on the hard cases; not backing down from the industries that have plenty of money and multiple legal teams to represent them.
-When it comes to helping secure the funds you need to recover – we won't quit until you've won.
+At Pendergast Law, we’ve built our winning reputation on the hard cases, and we don’t back down from the industries that have plenty of money and multiple legal teams to represent them.
+When it comes to helping secure the funds you need to recover, we won’t quit until we’ve given it our all.

 In the case of a tour bus, it is not so much a question of who may be at fault, but rather how many entities are responsible.
-There is the touring company, the bus company, the bus driver, the park where the accident happened, the municipal road in which it occurred; an endless parade of people and industries, that in one way or another, may be at fault.
-This makes assigning blame or negligence to one person or people, somewhat tricky.
-Often times, there are multiple at-fault parties - which makes having a legal representative at your side all the more important.
+Possible at-fault parties include the touring company, the bus company, the bus driver, the park where the accident happened, the municipal road on which it occurred and an endless parade of people and industries.
+This makes assigning blame or negligence to one person or more somewhat tricky.
+Oftentimes, there are multiple at-fault parties, which makes having a legal representative at your side all the more important.

-The case shed light on the severe lack of regulations in the industry in Seattle, and in other parts of the country as well.
-Today, those regulations aren’t much tighter, or any clearer, but in November of 2016, the National Transportation Safety Board ruled that the cause of the crash was mechanical failure (when the axle broke), improper maintenance of that axle, and loopholes in federal oversight.
-And while Seattle regulations aren’t much tighter than they were at the time of the accident, the proposals the Board made would help eliminate at least some of these all too common accidents.
+The case shed light on the severe lack of regulations in the industry in Seattle and in other parts of the country as well.
+Today, those regulations aren’t much tighter or any clearer, but in November of 2016, the National Transportation Safety Board ruled that the cause of the crash was mechanical failure (when the axle broke), improper maintenance of that axle and loopholes in federal oversight.
+And while Seattle regulations aren’t much tighter than they were at the time of the accident, the board made proposals to help eliminate at least some of these all-too-common accidents.

 Those proposals included:

-- Registering all vehicles with the National Highway Traffic Safety Administration.
-This was something that Ride the Ducks International, the organizer of the tour, failed to do.
-It was also something they were criticized highly for by the Board.
+- Registering all vehicles with the National Highway Traffic Safety Administration: This was something that Ride the Ducks International, the organizer of the tour, failed to do.
+It was also something that they were criticized highly for by the board.

-- Seatbelts should be worn by all passengers.
-During the investigation it was found that the APVs were not equipped to keep passengers well-protected, and that included a lack of seatbelts.
-Not only should seatbelts be installed and worn, they also need to be removed any time the vehicle enters the water.
+- Seat belts should be worn by all passengers: During the investigation, it was found that the APVs were not equipped to keep passengers well-protected and that included a lack of seat belts.
+Not only should seat belts be installed and worn, but they also need to be removed any time the vehicle enters the water.

-If nothing else, this case of a duck tour accident certainly shed light on what can happen when manufacturers don’t register their vehicles and follow required protocol.
-Both Ride the Ducks International, the manufacturer of the vehicle, and Ride the Ducks Seattle, the company that was responsible for maintaining those vehicles and conducting safe tours were responsible.
+If nothing else, this case of a duck tour accident certainly sheds light on what can happen when manufacturers don’t register their vehicles and follow required protocol.
+Both Ride the Ducks International, the manufacturer of the vehicle, and Ride the Ducks Seattle, the company that was responsible for maintaining those vehicles and conducting safe tours, were responsible.

 If you or someone you know was hurt in a duck tour accident, call the experienced law firm of Pendergast Law.
 While regulation in this area of law may be unclear at times, your rights never are.
 And we’ll fight to make sure those rights are protected.

-If there is one thing that you must NOT do following a large tour bus accident, it is to speak with the at-fault company's insurance adjustors.
-No matter who tells you that they are there to help, no matter what genuine offers they seem to present, and regardless of how much they may threaten, bully, or menace you – DO NOT speak with them.
-Insurance agents and policy holders are trained to use everything you say and do against you.
+If there is one thing that you must not do following a large tour bus accident, it is to speak with the at-fault company’s insurance adjusters.
+No matter who tells you that they are there to help, no matter what genuine offers they seem to present and regardless of how much they may threaten, bully or menace you – do not speak with them.
+Insurance agents and policyholders are trained to use everything you say and do against you.
 Why?
 Because when it comes down to it, insurance companies are concerned with protecting themselves and their clients – not you.
 They want nothing more than for you to drop your claim and abandon the fight.

-But, unfortunately for them, you're ahead of the game.
-You know that having an attorney acting on your behalf is the only way to contend with these insurance companies that are only concerned about their bottom line.
-With a qualified Seattle tour bus crash attorney by your side, you won't be receiving some inadequate amount of compensation for your pain, but rather the proper and just settlement you deserve.
+But, unfortunately for them, you’re ahead of the game.
+You know that having an attorney acting on your behalf is the only way to contend with these insurance companies that are only concerned about their bottom lines.
+With a qualified Seattle tour bus crash attorney by your side, you won’t be receiving some inadequate amount of compensation for your pain.
+Rather, you’ll be more likely to obtain the proper and just settlement you deserve.

-Call (888) 228-3860 and speak with one of the experienced Seattle bus accident attorneys at Pendergast Law for more information.
-By scheduling a free and comprehensive case evaluation today, you're securing your right to compensation tomorrow.
+Call 888-539-9211 and speak with one of our experienced Seattle bus accident attorneys at Pendergast Law for more information.
+By scheduling a free and comprehensive case evaluation today, you’re securing your right to compensation tomorrow.